 Professional employees whose positions require SBEC certification or a professional license are responsible for taking actions to ensure their credentials do not lapse.
 Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Human Resources Department in a timely manner.
-Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Human Resources Department when there is action against, or revocation of, their license.
+Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the Human Resources Department of, their license.